 - Delays or underpayments of claims

-- Refusal to offer a fair, prompt settlement for a claim once liability is established
+- Refusal to offer a fair, prompt settlement for a valid claim

 - Any other similar insurance company violations